In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

-For example, Hootsuite is a social mentioning tool that allows you to see how often competitors post, how they engage with customers as well as allows you to manage greatly your own social media presence.
+For example, Hootsuite is a social mentioning tool that allows you to see how often competitors post and how they engage with customers.
+Moreover, it allows you to manage your own social media presence.

-Note especially what is the type of articles that people like, and don’t like.
-Spot the times of day when people engage the most with your competitor posts, and when people are less active.
+Pay attention to the type of articles that people like, and don’t like.
+Spot the times of day when people engage the most with your competitor’s posts, and when people are less active.

-Tracking SEO campaigns is a key aspect in the overall competitive market research.
+Tracking SEO campaigns has a key place in the overall competitive intelligence process.

 A comprehensive SEO analysis can show you how your competitor is winning organic visibility, what keywords bring traffic for them, and which backlink strategies are successful.

 Finally, you can use this information to grow your own site’s organic traffic.

 At the heart of the competitor’s SEO analysis process is keyword research.

 You need to identify how well are your competitors using keywords.
 Are keywords included in the page title, H1 tags, content, internal links, etc?
 This will show you how serious is your competitor about the keyword strategies.